 So do your homework!
 Check your lease to see if your property manager has any requirements for sublet pricing, and use ABODO to see how similar apartments are renting in your area.
 It’s OK if your place is priced about the same as all the others in your area — but if you really want to find a subletter fast, price your place slightly below the going rate.

 4. Don’t Skimp on Pictures

 The days of fuzzy flip-phone photos are behind us.
-Renters now expect more from a listing than an out-of-focus, crooked snapshot.
+Marketing your apartment is extremely important (and sometimes difficult), and renters now expect more from a listing than an out-of-focus, crooked snapshot.
 You don’t have to include a full 3-D tour, but make sure your photos are comprehensive, well-lit, and clear.
 Make sure to photograph each room to its advantage — photograph at eye-level, attempting to get as much of each room as possible in frame, and don’t shoot into direct sunlight.
 Photograph every room, even the bathroom.
 (Just clean it, first — see step #5.)

 5. Be Available for Showings

 Getting ready for your own move can be time consuming, but you need to set aside time to tend to your sublet.
 Be willing to work around the schedules of interested subletters to give them a complete tour of the place, including any amenities your apartment comes with, such as indoor parking, a pool, gym, or courtyard.